-5.2.1 Transmission of genetic disease
+5.23.1 Transmission of genetic disease

-The birth of a child (or creation of a foetus) in the Republic of Ireland with a genetic disease inherited/possibly inherited from a non-partner donor, should be reported to the HPRA and to the supplying tissue establishment as a suspected SAR.
+The birth of a child (or creation of a foetus), following ART treatment in the Republic of Ireland, with a genetic disease inherited/possibly inherited from a non-partner donor, should be reported to the HPRA and to the supplying tissue establishment as a suspected SAR.
 An investigation to establish if this is considered an inherited/possible inherited condition which could be associated with the non-partner donor should be undertaken.